 Pure Enrichment – PureRelief XL

 A comparable heating pad is the Pure Enrichment – PureRelief XL, with soft microplush fabric for comfort and a large size for maximum coverage.
 It is fast-heating, reaching its peak temperature in just over two minutes (although at 112 degrees, its high temperature is on the low end compared to our other finalists).
-You can use a spray bottle to dampen the pad for moist heat therapy.
+You can use a spray bottle to dampen the pad for moist heating therapy.

 The digital LCD controller has six settings and the option to choose whether you want it to stay on or to shut off automatically after two hours.
 With a nine foot power cord, you don’t have to worry about awkwardly reaching around furniture.
 It also comes with a storage pad to keep it clean and safe in between uses.